chimanos/alexa-skill-chuck-norris-fact/README.md

 # Alexa Skill Video Game Quiz
-This is a sample quiz skill about video game in java for Amazon echo.
+This is a sample quiz skill about Chuck Noris facts in java for Amazon echo.
 This project is based on the sample project of Amazon: [Here](https://github.com/alexa/skill-sample-java-quiz-game)

 Warning: All of the text in this project is in French.